praeclarum/Continuous/README.md

 # Live Code for .NET

-Live Code is my attempt to build a live coding environment for the development of iOS apps using Xamarin technologies.
+Live Code is my attempt to build a live coding environment for the development of iOS and Android apps using Xamarin technologies.

 It currently works only in Xamarin Studio and only for C#.